rushatgabhane/GitToDo/README.md

 * Notifications are sorted by modified time 🕓
 * GitHub API is polled every 5 seconds for new notifications, and app is updated with **minimum re-renders**
 * GitHub OAuth
-* Keyboard navigation and shortcuts ⌨️
+* Navigate with keyboard, and access the app from any desktop using `⌘ + L` ⌨️

 ## Demo